How do you facilitate change? In this occasional series, we explore various aspects of facilitating individual and group change.

 Working on teasing out the feelings behind the facts usually pays rich dividends.

 So don’t be in too much of a hurry to sink your teeth into the juicy possibilities of change in your life.
-Be sure to spend enough time figuring out the current situation, especially the feelings that are driving your desire for change.
+Work on knowing where you are.
+Be sure to spend enough time figuring out the current situation.
+Especially the feelings that are driving your desire for change.
 That will make the tilt, when it comes, all the sweeter.